Symphony Nursing Homes Abuse Attorneys

 - Symphony of South Shore

-Even the facilities operated by the Symphony Post-Acute Network ranking “above average” have some problematic patterns identified by health inspectors.
-As an example, state investigators cited Symphony of Hanover Park with a “five out of five overall star rating” in August 2019.
-The surveyors found that the facility “failed to provide incontinence care and personal hygiene for a resident that requires extensive assistance.”
+Even the Symphony Post-Acute Network facilities ranking "above average" have some problematic patterns identified by health inspectors.
+As an example, state investigators cited Symphony of Hanover Park with a "five out of five overall star rating" in August 2019.
+However, the surveyors found that the facility "failed to provide incontinence care and personal hygiene for a resident that requires extensive assistance."

 Additionally, the same nursing facility "failed to ensure pressure-relieving interventions were in place for a resident with pressure injuries."
 The resident was "at high risk for pressure injuries and had a pressure injury on the right heel.